OlinCompArchFA20/Lab01_solution/README.md

 implement gates in Verilog.
 You're not looking to be a verilog expert by the end of the lab--it's just a tool.

+Don't forget about verilator as a lint tool.
+Icarus Verilog has notoriously bad feedback.

+	verilator_bin --lint-only your_verilog_file.v

+Verilator is far more paranoid than Icarus Varilog, but gives much better feedback.

 ## Part 1 - Single-Bit Adders

 ### What